Large Language Models Meet Knowledge Graphs for Question Answering: Synthesis and Opportunities: Approaches and Alignments

 \subsubsection{Aligning with Complex QA}

-The hybrid method that involves the multiple roles of KG when synthesizing LLMs and KGs can address the limitations and challenges of complex QA well.
-The combination of knowledge fusion, RAG, CoT-based reasoning, and ranking-based refinement is capable of accelerating the complex question decomposition~\citep{wang2023keqing} for multi-hop QA, enhancing the context understanding for multi-run and conversation QA~\citep{roy2024learning}, facilitating the interactions across modalities for multi-modal QA~\citep{dong2024modality}, and improving the explainability of the generated answers~\citep{christmann2023explainable}.
-However, the remaining challenge is \textit{how to achieve efficient vector indexing and search over large-scale KGs and make a balance between the cost and performance?}
+The hybrid method that involves the multiple roles of KG when synthesizing LLMs and KGs can address the limitations and challenges of complex QA in knowledge interactions and complex reasoning across modalities and knowledge sources.
+The combination of knowledge fusion, RAG, CoT-based reasoning, and ranking-based refinement is capable of accelerating the complex question decomposition~\citep{wang2023keqing} for multi-hop QA, enhancing the context understanding for conversation QA~\citep{roy2024learning}, facilitating the interactions across modalities for multi-modal QA~\citep{dong2024modality}, and improving the explainability of the generated answers~\citep{christmann2023explainable}.
+However, the remaining challenge is \textit{how to achieve efficient vector indexing and search over large-scale KGs and maintain a balance between the cost and performance?}